money-postbox/historic-pe-ratio/Readme.md

-# 📊 Price/Earnings analysis for Lifetime Investments
+# 📊 Price/Earnings analysis for your Watchlist of longterm Investments

-This tool provides a clean and insightful web interface to visualize **Price/Earnings ratios (P/E)** of selected companies, helping long-term investors identify **potentially undervalued stocks**.
+This tool provides a clean and insightful web interface to visualize **Price/Earnings ratios (P/E)** of selected companies, helping investors to identify **potentially undervalued stocks**.

 ![image](dashboard.png)